MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Disable-AzureRmTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **Disable-AzureRmTrafficManagerProfile** cmdlet disables an azure_2 Traffic Manager profile.
+The **Disable-AzureRmTrafficManagerProfile** cmdlet disables an Azure Traffic Manager profile.
 You can specify the profile object by using the pipeline or as a parameter value.
 Alternatively, you can specify the profile by using the *Name* and *ResourceGroupName* parameters.